opiopan/pcb-tools-extension/README.md

 - **draw_mode = DM_LINE**<br>
     All edge expressed as DXF line object, circle object, arc object and plyline objects are translated to line and arc applied a circular aperture in case of RX-274x.
 That circular aperture radius is specified by ```width``` attribute.
 Default value of width is 0.<br>
     In case of Excellon, DXF objects are translated to routing path command sequence.<br>
-    This function is useful to generate outline data of pnanelized PCB boad.
+    This function is useful to generate outline data of panelized PCB board.

     ```python
     import gerberex